Mankind has made big efforts to concentrate the wind for increasing the

 http://www.eru.rl.ac.uk/web.htm.

-This is an ENERGY RESEARCH UNIT at the RUTHERFORD APPLETON LABORATORY at Chilton, UK,
+This is an ENERGY RESEARCH UNIT at the RUTHERFORD APPLETON LABORATORY

 together with members of the University of Stuttgart, Germany, mail to: